eriksandgren/csa_simulator/README.md

 # csa_simulator

-A simulator for (first and foremost) Frame Asynchronous Coded Slotted ALOHA (CSA) the simulator is used to evaluate the performance of this multiple access technique and compare it with other techniques.

-The simulator might be extended to handle other forms of CSA as well, and to be more user friendly.
+Simulator for FA-CSA, FS-CSA and SC-CSA.

+Parameters can be changed in the Parameters.hpp file.
+The projects need to be rebuilt once the parameters are changed, this is best done by using the commands in the project folder
+>> make clean

+>> make

-Right now the simulator can be used by defining the desired simulation parameters in main.cpp, compiling the project and running.
+The simulator can then be run by executing the produced binary 'Simulator', once simulation is done the results can be viewed in the results.txt file (or other specified name).

-The performance is evaluated in terms of packet loss rate and packet delay.